Skip Navigation

 The categories of Public Speaking, Public Writing and Multimedia will be judged by a panel of three judges, made up of a combination of current Smith faculty or staff, alumnae and local practitioners.

-The judging panel for Public Art will include members from the same categories, but be comprised of five members, one of whom will be a CEEDS staff member and one of whom will be part of the Smith College facilities team who can assess feasibility of installation.
+The judging panel for Public Art will include members from the same categories, but be comprised of five members, including representatives from the Smith Office for the Arts (SOFA) and the Neilson Library.

 General Submission Guidelines